5cript/dbus-glue/README.md

 // This step is necessary to enable interface auto-implementation.
 // There is a limit to how many properterties and methods are possible. (currently either 64 or 255 each, haven't tried, assume 64)
-// This limit can be circumvented by DBUS_MOCK_N.
-Which allows to mock the same interface more than once.
+// This limit can be circumvented by DBUS_DECLARE_N.
+Which allows to make the same interface more than once.
-// A successory call to DBUS_MOCK_ZIP merges them all together.
+// A successory call to DBUS_DECLARE_ZIP merges them all together.
-DBUS_MOCK
+DBUS_DECLARE
 (
     IAccounts,
-    DBUS_MOCK_METHODS(CacheUser, CreateUser, DeleteUser, FindUserById, ListCachedUsers, UncacheUser),
+    DBUS_DECLARE_METHODS(CacheUser, CreateUser, DeleteUser, FindUserById, ListCachedUsers, UncacheUser),
-    DBUS_MOCK_PROPERTIES(AutomaticLoginUsers, HasMultipleUsers, HasNoUsers, DaemonVersion),
+    DBUS_DECLARE_PROPERTIES(AutomaticLoginUsers, HasMultipleUsers, HasNoUsers, DaemonVersion),
-    DBUS_MOCK_SIGNALS(UserAdded, UserDeleted)
+    DBUS_DECLARE_SIGNALS(UserAdded, UserDeleted)
 )

 //----------------------------------------------------------------------------------------